profK/FVTTBridge/README.md

 # FVTTBridge
-A FoundryVTT SDK Binding for Bridge.NET C# in Windows Visual Studio Bridge.net is a FOSS C# to Javascript compilerfor Visual Studio  and can be downloaded free from https://bridge.net/
+A FoundryVTT SDK Binding for Bridge.NET C# in Windows Visual Studio.

+Bridge.net is a FOSS C# to Javascript compilerfor Visual Studio  and can be downloaded free from https://bridge.net/

 To build a system and and autoamtically deploy it to your local Foundry install, modify this code to point